vim-advent-calendar/vimways.org/content/2018/romainl-death-by-a-thousand-files.md

 #### In practice

-Our sandbox will be the "vanilla-es6" version of the infamous TodoMVC project.
+Our sandbox will be [the "vanilla-es6" version][site-vanilla] of the infamous [TodoMVC][site-todomvc] project.
 The project is small and vanilla so we won't have to deal with weird stuff.

 If you want to follow at home, put this ultra-minimal configuration in a file: